shuyelin06/Obsidian-Notes/content/Graphics/The Graphics Pipeline.md

 Behind all 3D graphics programs is the **graphics rendering pipeline**.
 This is the underlying tool which is used to render a two-dimensional image from a scene.

-In this section, we discuss what this pipeline is and its various stages.
+Here, we discuss what this pipeline is and its various stages.

-# An Overview of the Pipeline
+# Overview
 ## Pipeline Stages
-Like other pipelines, the rendering pipeline describes the process in which we take a 3D scene, and transform its data to produce a 2D image.
-It consists of multiple stages, which collectively work together to render a scene!
+The rendering pipeline describes the process in which we take a 3D scene, and transform its data to produce a 2D image.
+This pipeline not only provides a conceptual model for how rendering takes place, but a practical one!
+Many graphics APIs let you program these stages to customize your own rendering.

 > [!Warning] Variety of Rendering Pipelines
 > While this describes a general model for rendering, this is not the only possible rendering pipeline!
 >
 > This pipeline is mostly used in real-time rendering, and offline rendering pipelines have evolved a lot differently.

-This pipeline not only provides a conceptual model for how rendering takes place, but a practical one!
-Many graphics APIs let you program these stages to customize your own rendering.

 The graphics pipeline is roughly divided into 4 stages:
 1. **Application Stage**: The program that runs on the CPU, including tasks such as input handling, collision detection, animation, and others.